History of labour law: Switzerland

 Sanitary regulations and fencing of machinery are provided for with considerable minuteness in a Federal decree of 1897.
 The plans of every new factory must be submitted to the cantonal government.
 In the case of lucifer match factories, not only the building but methods of manufacture must be submitted.
 Since 1901 the manufacture, sale and import of matches containing white phosphorus have been forbidden.
 Women must be absent from employment during eight weeks before and after childbirth.
 In certain dangerous occupations, e.g. where lead or lead compounds are in use, women may not legally be employed during pregnancy.
 A resolution of the federal council in 1901 classed thirty-four different substances in use in industry as dangerous and laid down that in case of clearly defined illness of workers directly caused by use of any of these substances the liability provided by article 3 of the law of 25 June 1881, and article I of the law of 26 April 1887, should apply to the manufacture.

 Legislative provision against abuses of the truck system appears to be of earlier origin in Switzerland (17th century) than any other European country outside England (15th century).
 The Federal Labour Law 1877 generally prohibits payment of wages otherwise than in current coin, and provides that no deduction shall be made without an express contract.
-Some of the cantonal laws go much farther than the British act of 1896 in forbidding certain deductions; e.g. Zurich prohibits any charge for cleaning, warming or lighting workrooms or for hire of machinery.
+Some of the cantonal laws go much farther than the British Truck Act 1896 (59 & 60 Vict. c.
+44) in forbidding certain deductions; e.g. Zurich prohibits any charge for cleaning, warming or lighting workrooms or for hire of machinery.
 By the Federal law fines may not exceed half a day's wage.
 Administration of the Labour laws is divided between inspectors appointed by the Federal Government and local authorities, under supervision of the cantonal governments.
 The Federal Government forms a court of appeal against decisions of the cantonal governments.